Glossary of 2020s slang: S

 Used to convey happiness/laughter.
 A form of keysmashing.
 The earliest known usage is by Brazilian users on Twitter.
 Used by various British, African-American, and gay communities before becoming associated with stan Twitter in 2019.
-Became associated with VSCO girls.
-Similar forms can be found regionally, like the Indonesian "Wkwkwk" or the Korean "kkkk".
+Became associated with VSCO girls alongside 'and I oop'.
+Similar forms can be found regionally, like the Indonesian "wkwkwk" or the Korean and Brazilian "kkkk".